helpisdev/helpisdev/README.md

 In addition to my technical expertise, I have a diverse range of personal interests including cooking, fitness, electric guitar, drawing, Italian, privacy, and security.
 These interests have helped me develop a well-rounded and creative approach to problem-solving, which I believe will be an asset to any employer.

-I am excited to bring my skills, experience, and dedication to a dynamic organization that values teamwork, innovation, and a commitment to excellence.
+I am excited to have joined WhereAt, where I can bring my skills, experience, and dedication to a dynamic organization that values teamwork, innovation, and a commitment to excellence.

 ## My Skills